How To Apply

 Need-blind and need-aware schools have advantages and disadvantages.
 It doesn’t hurt to apply to need-aware schools, especially if your grades, tests, and extracurriculars are at the top of your class.
 Do your research, ask admissions offices about their policies, and don’t forget to look into other forms of financial aid.

 Interested in learning more about need-blind and need-aware schools?
-Contact one of our admissions counselors for more information.
+Contact one of our Academic Advisors for more information.